Maymester Courses

 The algebra of linear combination of vectors has numerous applications in the arts and sciences, most recently as a foundation for data science and artificial intelligence.
 Vectors can be used to represent visual images, musical scores, or medical cardiograms.
 Exploring the range of new entities (images, sounds, diagnoses) that can thus be obtained leads to consideration of matrices, linear systems of equations, best approximations, eigenvalues and algorithms for these procedures.
 This course presents the mathematical framework for linear algebra enhanced by numerous applications, with a focus on treating art images as data that can be processed to identify particular artists or even produce new works in a particular style.
 No prerequisites are required and computer programming and mathematical calculus concepts are introduced as needed throughout the course.

-MEJO 376 Sports Marketing and Advertising (3)
+MEJO 371 Advertising Creative (3)

 MEJO 475 Concepts of Marketing (3)